High-Quality Multi-Hazard Emergency Operations Plan (EOP) Toolkit

 Evaluating District Policies and Procedures

-District policies and procedures must also be considered and integrated both horizontally and vertically.
-During emergencies, there may be a need for community notification, interaction with the media, utilization of buses and other transportation assets, or the need to purchase materials or equipment to support response or recovery operations.
-While an emergency may be ongoing, district personnel are still held accountable to the policies, guidance, and procedures of the district.
+District policies and procedures must be considered and integrated both horizontally and vertically.
+There may be a need for community notification, interaction with the media, utilization of buses and other transportation assets, or the need to purchase materials or equipment to support response and recovery operations.
+While an emergency may be ongoing, district personnel are still held accountable to the policies and procedures of the district.
 When developing roles and responsibilities, the planning team should consider those policies and procedures that affect the responsibilities being delegated.
 These policies and procedures include:

 - Purchasing and Acquisition